Eating Out in Preston: Restaurants, pubs and Lancashire food

 Buffet @ Preston.
 Photo credits: Tony Worrall

 Preston has a variety of around 250 restaurants to choose from, ranging from British, Chinese, Mexican and more.
 Here is a brief overview of the cuisine you can find in the one of the UK’s newest cities.
+You can see the latest news about restaurants in Preston in our dedicated section.

 Italian

-For somewhere outside of the city centre, which has always been recommended, try The Italian Orchard.
-Established in 1985, this restaurant offers something for everyone and most of their ingredients are sourced directly from Italy.
-It has a very high and successful reputation for offering their signature and traditional dishes, and being one of the top restaurants in Preston.
+All of their ingredients are sourced directly from Italy and on some nights you’ll even hear someone playing the grand piano.
+It has a very strong and successful reputation for offering their signature and traditional dishes.
+This is one of the top restaurants in Preston.
 Find out more on The Italian Orchard website.

 Chinese

 Situated in the city centre, Buffet @ Preston is a restaurant where you can eat as much as you like for a fixed price.
 There are a very wide variety of dishes including hot appetisers, main courses, vegetarian dishes and also salads and desserts.
-It is one of the only places in Preston that offers this type of dining and is excellent value for money, as well as being very popular with students at the University of Central Lancashire.
-Find out more on the Buffet@Preston website.

 Also situated in the city centre is the very large and authentic Great Times Chinese Restaurant.
 The service is said to be brilliant and the food on the traditional menu is said to be made fresh, and be very good value for money.
 Find out more by calling 01772 250173.